 The following assets were used during the production of this tutorial:

-1. Create the Jeans Background
+1. How to Create the Jeans Background

 Create a new layer called Textured and Fill it with white.
 Make sure you have the Foreground Color set to white and the Background Color set to black.
 Go to Filter > Render > Clouds.

 Go to Filter > Brush Strokes > Crosshatch.
-Set the Stroke Length to 15, Sharpness to 16 and Strength to 2.
-You can of course change the settings to your liking.
+Set the Stroke Length to 15, Sharpness to 16, and Strength to 2.
+You can, of course, change the settings to your liking.

-2. Create the Stitch Brushes
+2. How to Create Stitch Brushes

 In order to finish the jeans background and to start creating the stitched embroidery effect, we need some stitch brushes that we are going to make from scratch.